Burrough on the Hill

 Burrough-on-the Hill is a small village and former civil parish, now in the parish of Somerby, in the Melton district, in the county of Leicestershire, England.
 It is 12 mi north east of Leicester.
 The parish church is St. Mary the Virgin.
 Burrough Hill is an Iron Age hill fort near the village and is in an 86 acre country park of the same name.
-The hillfort stands on a promontory around 200 m above sea level, 7 mi south of the modern settlement of Melton Mowbray.
+The hillfort stands on a promontory around 200 m above sea level, 7 mi south of the ancient settlement of Melton Mowbray.
 In 1931 the parish had a population of 214.

 The village's name means 'fortification on the hill'.
 Though later forms of Old English show that it could mean 'the earthen fortification on the hill'.

 On 1 April 1936 the parish was abolished and merged with Somerby.

-The village shared John O' Gaunt railway station with the neighbouring village of Twyford.
+The village shared John O'Gaunt railway station with the neighbouring village of Twyford.
 The station is adjacent to a 14-arch viaduct.
 Trains used to go north to Melton Mowbray, and south to Leicester and Market Harborough, but the line was closed in the 1960s.
 There is a local bus service to Melton Mowbray and Oakham.